Zach Pascal Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- Against the Raiders, Pascal totaled 27 receiving yards in one career matchup, 3.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Raiders, Pascal's 27 receiving yards total is 3.5 less than his over/under for Sunday's game (30.5).

-- Pascal did not have a touchdown catch in that matchup against the Raiders.
+- Pascal did not have a touchdown catch in that outing against the Raiders.

 - This week Pascal will face the NFL's ninth-ranked pass defense (231.0 yards allowed per game).